jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-09-strangers-2-Evan-Roar.md

 ## Introduction

 Last week, I talked to Simon Gonedeck, a young Web Developer and Entrepreneur.
-This week, I'm talking to Evan Roer, Simon's friend.
-This is the second installment of my series about connectedness.
-If you missed the newsletter last week, this series is a set of interviews where I interview a stranger one degree of separation at a time.
+This week, I'm talking to Evan Roer, Simon's close friend.
+This is the second installment of my series about connections and communication.
+If you missed the newsletter last week, I started this new series where I interview a stranger one degree of separation at a time.

 ## Enter Evan